-OFFICE OF THE GOVERNOR – News Release – Flags to fly at half-staff on Memorial DayPosted on May 24, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR – News Release – Flags to fly at half-staff on Memorial DayPosted on May 24, 2019 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – At the direction of the President of the United States, Gov. David Ige has ordered that the United States flag and the Hawai‘i state flag will be flown at half-staff at the State Capitol and upon all state offices and agencies as well as the Hawai‘i National Guard in the State of Hawai‘i from dawn until noon on Memorial Day, May 27.

 “Let’s take this day to pause and reflect on the sacrifices made by the men and women who died defending our freedoms and preserving our peace.
 On this Memorial Day, let us remember and honor these heroes with much gratitude,” said Gov. Ige.

 The President also proclaims Memorial Day as a day of prayer for permanent peace, and designates the hour beginning at 11 a.m. local time, when Americans might unite in prayer.